kali/kali.github.io/_drafts/2016-01-15-Awkward-zone.md

 datasets, but often in the "awkward zone", where a scripting language show its limits, but firing up a 20-node cluster does not feel right.

-Some things have changed sice the early 2000s.
-Getting access to hundreds or thousands or computer for a few hours at an affordable rate moved from the science-fictionr realm to a commonplace occurence.
+Some things have changed since the early 2000s.
+Getting access to hundreds or thousands of computer for a few hours at an affordable rate moved from the science-fiction realm to a commonplace occurence.
 We have also access to a variety of software tools to distribute computation on these clusters.

 So distributed processing is now both reasonably affordable and easy, providing